"The more that you read, the more that you will know. The more that you learn, the more places you will go." - Dr Seuss.

-We have adopted the Letters and Sounds programme to deliver synthetic phonics during the Early Years Foundation Stage and Key Stage 1.
 Daily phonics lessons are essential for developing early literacy skills and our children will begin their phonics journey from when they start with us in Nursery (please take a look at our Longterm Plan to see in more detail how the teaching of phonics progresses from Nursery to Year 2).
-Each class uses a range of exciting resources to support learning in phonics, including ICT, games, magnetic letters and outdoor resources which are used in whole class, group and individual activities.
+In our school we follow the Pearson Bug Club scheme for teaching phonics.

 What is Phonics and why do we teach it?

-We strongly encourage our children to read as much as possible at home.
-From Reception, we will provide our children with reading books to read daily both in school and at home.
+We strongly encourage our children to read as much as possible at home using the Bug Club books that they are given.
+From Reception onwards, we will provide our children with reading books and e-books to read daily both in school and at home.
 Each child will have a Reading Record in which they are able to record their reading journey.

-Alongside their reading books, in Reception, Year 1 and Year 2, your child may also bring home some Tricky Words and Common Exception Words to learn.
+Alongside their reading books, in Reception and Year 1, your child may also be set some Tricky Words and Common Exception Words to learn to read and spell.
 These are words that follow irregular rules and must be learnt by sight.
 Each year group has a set of Common Exception words that they are expected to learn to read and spell.
-These can also be seen in our Longterm Plan.
+These can be seen in our Longterm Plan.

 The Phonics Screening Check